-The bulk of the PhD program is spent in thesis research that may include research seminar or conference presentations and publishing research articles.
-The structure of the program allows for completion in five years.
+The bulk of the doctorate Mathematics program is spent in thesis research, which may include delivering research seminars or conference presentations and publishing research articles.
+The structure of the program allows for completion of a Math PhD in five years.

-Each PhD student will be required to pass a qualifying examination.
-The purpose of this written examination is to ensure that the student has the potential to complete the PhD program.
+Each student is required to pass a qualifying examination after the first year of study to ensure that they have the potential to complete the Mathematics PhD program.
 The list of topics is strictly defined (available through the Graduate Program Committee) and parallels roughly the content of MATH 504-506 sequence: Linear Algebra (one term) and Principles of Analysis, I, II (two terms).
 The syllabi for these courses are standardized.
 The examinations will be given twice a year, in June and in September.

 A student is allowed no more than two attempts for this exam.
 Unless there are serious extenuating circumstances, the first attempt is to take place no later than June of the first year of study and the second attempt (if it is needed) should take place the next available date.

 Previous Written Qualifier Problems [PDF]